ab185508/file-type-finder/README.md

 ## [Case 2](.github/workflows/testcase2.yml)

-Gets modified files using another action and takes in the CSV from that as input.
+Gets modified files using another action and takes in the `csv` from that as input.
 Then, it runs through the files to find the ones that end in `.drawio`.
 It then takes the extension for all those files and swaps it to `.png`.

 ```yaml
 - name: File type finder action